-Around every corner awaits surprises as you search around Georgetown’s Unesco heritage site with map in hand, seeking out street art.
-Artists have left a trail of “works” for you to find and there a few hidden treasures that aren’t on the map and some are quite elusive and require you to hunt them down.
+Georgetown Penang street art.
+Around every corner awaits surprises as you search around the Unesco heritage site with map in hand, seeking out street art.
+Artists have left a trail of “works” for you to find and there are a few hidden treasures that aren’t on the map and some are quite elusive and require you to hunt them down.

 Exploring the site will take you round a large part of Georgetown, and down backstreets and alleys seeking out that all important piece, and will take you the best part of the day if you walk it.
 There are plenty of cycle-rickshaws that you can hire or an air-con taxi but where’s the fun in that.